The Town of Cicero has been identified as a Storm Water MS-4 entity.

 - Board Member: Doug Mehlan

-Pat Comer is responsible for storm water issues regarding the town.
-Mr. Comer deals with all field reports of illegal discharging into the town’s storm system.
-Pat assists with the administrative/educational information related to storm water issues.
+Terry Cooper is responsible for storm water issues regarding the town.
+Mr. Cooper deals with all field reports of illegal discharging into the town’s storm system.
+Terry assists with the administrative/educational information related to storm water issues.

 For Storm water concerns call (317) 984-4833.